Cloudflare offers several options to enable SSL within their panel. This article is an overview of how to enable SSL for a Cloudflare-enabled domain.

 - Your visitors will see HTTPS and a secure padlock in their browser.

-- You must have a self-signed or a professionally-signed certificate installed to use the Full SSL service.
+- You must have at least a self-signed certificate installed.

-Only a professionally-signed certificate will work for Cloudflare’s Full SSL (Strict) setup.
+Only a professionally-signed or a Let's Encrypt certificate will work with Cloudflare’s Full SSL (Strict) setup.